SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 ### Update onInit in SpPnPjsExampleWebPart.ts

-Open the src\webparts\spPnPjsExample\SpPnPjsExampleWebPart.ts file and add the import for the pnp setup function.
+Open the src\webparts\spPnPjsExample\SpPnPjsExampleWebPart.ts file and add the import for the pnp root object.

 ```TypeScript
 import pnp from "sp-pnp-js";